 Recipe for Roasted Beet Salad with Grapefruit Vinaigrette below!

 - 1 cup cooked beets cut into 1/2 inch cubes (about 3 beets)

 - 1/4 cup candied walnuts or pecans

-- To make the dressing, place all ingredients in a mason jar and shake (or a small bowl and whisk).
+- To make the dressing, place all ingredients in a mason jar and shake (or in a small bowl and whisk thoroughly).

 - To make the salad, place all ingredients in a large bowl and toss with the dressing (reserve some if you like your salads lightly dressed).
 Alternatively, divvy up the salad ingredients into individual portions and dress each plate individually.

 - Makes 2 large salads or 4 small salads.
 Dressing will stay good in the fridge for two weeks.